mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.1/release-notes/index.md

 ## New Features

-- Allows multiple Spark UI to be accessible
+- {{ model.techName }} now allows multiple Spark UI instances to be accessible

 # {{ model.techName }} 2.0.0 was released on 12, June 2020